ramespande/erp/lib/README.txt

 University ERP – Third-party Libraries
 ======================================

-This project no longer uses Gradle/Maven.
 Download the following JARs from Maven Central (or your preferred mirror) and place them in this `lib/` folder before running the build scripts.

 Runtime dependencies
 --------------------